microbit-foundation/dev-docs/software/interface.md

 ## Target and Interface MCUs

-One of the coolest features of the micro:bit is the way that it presents itself as a USB disk when it is connected over USB, and can be programmed through this interface without the need to install any drivers.
-Furthermore, no matter what code you run on your micro:bit, or how you manage to crash the device, you can always still put a new program on using the USB connection.
+The micro:bit presents itself as a USB disk when it is connected over USB, and can be programmed through this interface without the need to install any drivers.
+This makes it easier to use as a beginner.
+Furthermore, no matter what code you run on your micro:bit, or how you manage to crash the device, you can always still put a new program on using the USB connection.This is made possible by having a separate 'interface chip' or 'interface MCU' on the micro:bit dedicated to USB connections, programming and debugging.

-This is made possible by having a separate 'interface chip' or 'interface MCU' on the micro:bit dedicated to USB connections, programming and debugging.
-On the micro:bit, that chip is a **Freescale KL26Z**.
-The chip that developers' code runs on, and that all the peripherals are connected to (the nRF51822) is called the 'target MCU'.
+The **Interface MCU** is a **Freescale KL27Z**<span class="v2">v2></span> or **Freescale KL26Z**<span class="v1">v1></span>.

+The chip that developers' code runs on, and that all the peripherals are connected to is called the 'target MCU'.
 See the [Hardware](/hardware) page and the schematic for more details about how these two devices are connected.

+The **Target MCU** is a **Nordic Semiconductor nRF52833**<span class="v2">v2></span> or **Nordic Semiconductor nRF51822**<span class="v1">v1></span>.

 <img src="/docs/software/assets/Interface.svg" alt="DAPlink interface" style="background:#eeeeff; padding:20px;">